sweta1308/sweta1308/README.md

 ## About Me ✨

-- 🌱 I’m a web developer and I am good at ReactJS, Javscript, HTML, CSS.
+- 🌱 I’m a web developer and I am good at ReactJS, JavaScript, HTML, CSS.
 - 🔭 Check out my projects in my [Portfolio](https://swetaagarwalla.netlify.app/).
 - 📫 You can reach out to me at agarwallasweta1@gmail.com.